FuelLabs/fuel-ecosystem/README.md

 The home for ecosystem applications building on the Fuel Network.
 Find all the relevant information like name, websites, logos and more.

+This is a change to test the new CLA bot.

 ## How to add a project

 1. Fork this repository